OpenEnergyDashboard/DesignDocs/siteUpdate/siteUpdate.md

 This approach is OS-independent and allows GitHub to serve the checksum file directly.

+#### Optional: Automate SHA-256 checksums with GitHub Actions

+Instead of generating checksums manually, OED can automate checksum generation during release.

+- Use a GitHub Actions workflow triggered on release (or tag)
+- Generate `SHA256SUMS.txt` for the release artifacts
+- Upload `SHA256SUMS.txt` as a Release asset
+- Optionally paste the checksum contents into the GitHub Release notes

+This reduces human error and ensures every release consistently includes checksums.

 ### Long-Term Improvement: Easier Upgrades

 To reduce manual steps, OED can explore a future script: